 What is NGL?

 NGL is a fresh take on anonymity.
-Users post their “NGL link” on an Instagram story, and their followers can send anonymous messages to their NGL inbox in the app.
+Users post their “NGL link” on their social media, and their followers can send anonymous messages to their NGL inbox in the app.
 We believe anonymity should provide a fun yet safe place to express your feelings and opinions without shame or judgement.
 In the current realm of social media, young people don’t have a space to share their feelings without judgement from friends or societal pressures.
 NGL provides this safe space for teens.

 Is it safe?